aarnphm/aarnphm.github.io/content/thoughts/Z-transform.md

 \text{error} = \frac{M}{2^{n+1}}
 $$

-where $n$ is number of bits used for digitaisation
+where $n$ is number of bits used for digitalisation

 > [!note] resolution of A/D converter
 >